Ravi-Raghavan/CIS-5300-Final-Project/code/README.md

   - `Max Vote`
   - `Stacking` (with Logistic Regression meta-learner)

+> **Note to Grader:** The simple baseline script generates its own output upon execution!

 ### Command-Line Usage
 Run the script from the directory containing `generate_outputs.py`: